clam-project/wiko/README.md

 * You don't need to reformat content to reuse it from the web to a LaTeX article or to a blog.
 * You can change the look of your entire site by changing common headers, side bars, footers and styling in a pair of files which are content independent.
 And still it is an static web site.
 * You can put your web site or your article under a versioning system (cvs, svn...) for collaborative elaboration and having a published version that updates on commit.

-**We do not recommended to use Wiko in new projects.
-This is a quite deprecated zombie project from 2007.
-It is kept alive because it is still being used to generate some websites pending to be migrated to modern static generators.**

 ## Features